Options for Determining Vertical Dimension With Edentulous Patients, Part 2

 Swallowing

-Determining the OVD with the swallowing approach relies on the idea that as the patient swallows, the mandible moves from the physiologic rest position to a position where the teeth contact.
-If you try this on yourself right now, typically you will find that your teeth come into contact as you swallow, so it would seem to make sense.
+Determining the OVD with the swallowing approach relies on the idea that as the patient swallows, the mandible moves from the physiologic rest position to where the teeth contact.
+If you try this on yourself right now, you will typically find that your teeth come into contact as you swallow, so that it would make sense.

 The classic approach required using soft wax on record bases and asking the patient to swallow.
-Due to the difficulty of managing the wax and the variability in duration and intensity of swallowing, multiple authors have concluded that this approach may be best used clinically as a verification of OVD rather than the initial determination.
+Due to the difficulty of managing the wax and the variability in duration and intensity of swallowing, multiple authors have concluded that this approach may be best used clinically to verify OVD rather than the initial determination.

 An extension of the esthetic approach, the craniofacial landmark approach uses information from the face to approximate the desired height of the lower 1/3 of the face, and as a result, the desired OVD.
 Several landmarks, as well as measurements between anatomic landmarks, have been proposed.

-One of the big advantages to this approach is the esthetic predictability.
-The challenge with this approach is that most clinicians aren’t setting their own denture teeth and find it difficult to translate this desired OVD to the laboratory technician.
+One of the big advantages of this approach is its esthetic predictability.
+The challenge with this approach is that most clinicians don’t set their own denture teeth and find it difficult to translate this desired OVD to the laboratory technician.
 As a result, it is a great approach for natural teeth but somewhat more difficult than some of the other approaches described when working with edentulous patients.

-The concept of using cephalometric landmarks to determine OVD is based on the idea that certain cephalometric landmarks do not change following edentulation.
-While certainly advantageous from an evaluation standpoint, the cephalometric approach has suffered historically, from its lack of practicality.
+Using cephalometric landmarks to determine OVD is based on the idea that specific cephalometric landmarks do not change following edentulation.
+While certainly advantageous from an evaluation standpoint, the cephalometric approach has suffered historically from its lack of practicality.

 That may be changing in the future as low-exposure CBCT protocols and virtual articulation have become routine in restorative practice, radiographic landmarks may become increasingly valuable in predictable determination of OVD.

 There is a long list of additional methods for determining OVD.
-While the previous methods are the most common, clinicians should be aware that other options do exist.
-From determining OVD based on finger length to capacity to generate bite force, these methods cover the spectrum from pragmatic to preposterous.
+While the previous methods are the most common, clinicians should know that other options exist.
+From determining OVD based on finger length to the capacity to generate bite force, these methods cover the spectrum from pragmatic to preposterous.
 One approach, however, does merit discussion: the tactile approach.

 The big advantage with this approach is that it engages the patient in their treatment and allows them to partner with their clinician in the evaluation and determination of the desired OVD.